Created: 4 Jul 2022; Updated: 28 Mar 2025 (Change Log)

 Change Log:

-Updates: 8-9 Jan 2024 (updates re: BCD catalogs, Benz, Mabbott, Niggeler); 9 Aug 2023 (Mabbott 2045); 14 May 2023 (Salton FPL 27); 23 Feb 2023 (Lockett II); 26 Jan 2023 (Lockett XII ex Bastien); 13 Jan 2023 (Ashburnham ex Benson, CCE 59 ex BCD Lib.); 18 Nov 2022 (updates from BCD Lib. sale 2022, Bement Greek ex-ANS Duplicates, Malloy & Classical Cash ex-FORVM); 7 Nov 2022 (updates re: the name Kunstfreundes sale now at Kolbe-Fanning 165, 10); 10-13 Aug 2022 (new catalogs received); 27 Jul 2022 (moved the Bibliography to Catalog Library); 17 Jul 2022 (new catalogs just won at Lanz Lib.
+Updates: 28 Mar 2025 (Traverso, took me a while to post, but I love this catalog!); 25 Mar 2025 (Zeno); 24 Mar 2025 (updated BCD & Hunt, few others); 8-9 Jan 2024 (updates re: BCD catalogs, Benz, Mabbott, Niggeler); 9 Aug 2023 (Mabbott 2045); 14 May 2023 (Salton FPL 27); 23 Feb 2023 (Lockett II); 26 Jan 2023 (Lockett XII ex Bastien); 13 Jan 2023 (Ashburnham ex Benson, CCE 59 ex BCD Lib.); 18 Nov 2022 (updates from BCD Lib. sale 2022, Bement Greek ex-ANS Duplicates, Malloy & Classical Cash ex-FORVM); 7 Nov 2022 (updates re: the name Kunstfreundes sale now at Kolbe-Fanning 165, 10); 10-13 Aug 2022 (new catalogs received); 27 Jul 2022 (moved the Bibliography to Catalog Library); 17 Jul 2022 (new catalogs just won at Lanz Lib.
 Sale IV, in transit); 4 Jul 2022 (page created).